Mahtab-Mottaghi/opg-multilabel-classification/README.md

 This project develops an image-level deep learning pipeline for predicting multiple dental findings simultaneously from a complete panoramic dental radiograph.

+## License

+The source code in this repository is licensed under the [MIT License](LICENSE).

+The dataset used in this project is **not included in this repository**.
+The dataset remains subject to the terms of use specified by the original dataset authors on Zenodo.

+Please refer to the original dataset source for its licensing and usage conditions.

 ## Project Overview

 Panoramic dental radiographs may contain several findings at the same time.